dball1126/SalesTaxes/README.md

 Write an application that prints out the receipt details for these shopping baskets...

-# General
+# Walk Through
 The input data is a list of items from a shopping basket.
-We create a receipt by passing in the items of the basket.
+Set the tax rate by creating a new tax instance.
+We create a receipt by passing in the items of the basket and the tax rate.
 A new item is created from the items in the basket.
 A new SalesTax is created by the item.
-We add LineItems to the receipt by calculating the how many of a particular item, it's tax rate, and it's price + tax rate.
+We add LineItems to the receipt by calculating how many of a particular item, it's tax rate, and it's price + tax rate.
 We add two more LineItems to the receipt to calculate the total cost and total sales tax and we print everything out.

-# How To Run
+# How To Run (Command Line)
 Assuming you have Java installed, preferably JDK 8.
 You can do two things:
 - Go into the folder and compile it via the command `javac ShoppingBasket.java`.
 - Run the file using `java ShoppingBasket.java`.
 - If you want to load a file yourself place it into the folder, compile it via the command up top, and run this command: `java ShoppingBasket data1.txt`  (replace data1.txt with your filename).

 # Sample input / output data
 Input:

 Input 1: